NA7KR/ajhstn.github.io/_posts/2016-05-22-SecurityGroup-Auditing.md

     Get-WinEvent -ComputerName $dc -ErrorAction:SilentlyContinue -FilterXml $xmlquery }
 ```
-This loops through the events and extracts out the details we want to collect, namely what happened, by who, when and where.
+This loops through the events and extracts out the details we want to collect, namely what happened, by who, when and where, and builds a PSCustomObject.
 ```powershell
 $report = foreach($event in $events)
 {